eclipse-edc/Samples/transfer/transfer-07-provider-push-http/README.md

 * Running the provider connector
 * Running the consumer connector
-* Running a Http server that will receive the Endpoint Data Reference on the consumer side, that contains the url to be used to get the data.
 * Register data plane instance for provider connector
-* Register data plane instance for consumer connector
 * Create an Asset on the provider (The asset will be the data to be shared)
 * Create an access policy on the provider (The policy will define the access right to the data)
 * Create a contract definition on the provider